 All group classes are taught twice per month on Sunday afternoons at the Suzuki Strings of Redmond studio, 8250 165th Ave NE, Suite #100 in downtown Redmond.
 Viola and violin students will be in the same class.

-The group class fee is charged as a single quarterly fee of $72 per student to cover the 6 group classes each quarter.
+The group class fee is charged as a single quarterly fee that breaks down to $12 per class.
+The Fall, 2017 quarter contains 7 group classes so the fee is $84 per student.
 Paying the full group class tuition is required for attending group classes.
 Please attend as many as you can and keep in mind that I do not make-up or reimburse missed group classes.

-Book 1 Group Class: 3:15-4:30 This class is suitable for students who have learned the first set of Twinkle Twinkle Little Start variations through the end of Book 1.
+Earl Book 1 Group Class: 3:30-4:15 This class is suitable for pre-Twinkle student through mid Book 1.
 It will involve rhythm, movement and concentration work as well as work with the violins, learning how to play together with other students and follow a leader.
 I also use the group class to reinforce repertoire, techniques being worked on in lesson, as well as music reading and music theory.
 Some of the class will cover songs they have not yet learned.
 This is intentional.
 Students are encouraged to stay and watch the following class and participate in any activities or songs they feel comfortable playing.